Stuycs-K/final-project-3-sarkers-seamh/PRESENTATION.md

 - A memory image is a programming pattern in which data stored in the database resides in the memory → more simply it is a copy/snapshot of a machines virtual memory saved to a file for easier analysis and viewing
 - Volatility uses multiple plugins to extract information from a memory dump
-- Before analysis you must identify the type of memory dump image
+- Before analysis you must identify the type of memory dump image Extracting the memory itself can be performed in a variety of ways and using multiple tools which most often output a .raw file

+When using a plugin you must specify the OS type .windows
+.mac
+.linux
+To see the possible plugins use the help menu of volatility ```python3 vol.py -h```